 We go back to Ohio several times a year to visit Tom’s family, including during the summer, Thanksgiving and Christmas.

-Summers are spent in a small community on Lake Erie, where Tom’s family owns two cottages.
+Summers are spent in a small community on Lake Erie, where Tom’s family owns a cottage.
 The entire extended family comes home for a few weeks over the Fourth of July (pictured at top).

 This town is great for kids, as there are very few cars, and children can ride around on bikes, play tennis and even go sailing with safety.
-We look forward to experiencing Lakeside with our own child.
-We plan to spend as much time as possible there every summer, and we want our child to be close to his or her aunts, uncles, and cousins.
+We look forward to experiencing the summer here with our own child.
+We plan to spend as much time as possible there every summer, and we want our child to be close to his or her cousins, aunts, uncles, and (of course!) grandparents.